cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-lifeExp-vs-gdpPercap-scatter3-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter3" alt="plot of chunk lifeExp-vs-gdpPercap-scatter3" style="display: block; margin: auto;" />

-it's hard to see the relationship between the points due outliers
+It's hard to see the mass of points on the left due to outliers "stretching" the x-scale.

-change the scale of units on the x axis using the *scale* functions.
+You can change the scale of units on the x axis using the `scale` functions.

-can also modify the transparency of the points, using the *alpha* function - helpful when large amount of data which is very clustered.
+You can also modify the transparency of the points, using the `alpha` function—that's helpful when you have lots of data which is very clustered.

 ~~~
 ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp)) +